google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

  - Add new shaders to GraphicsFuzz's fuzz test set - brand new shaders as well as derivatives of the original test set.
- - Apply GraphicsFuzz to the Mesa open-source graphics driver suite, specifically the nVIDIA reverse-engineered driver [nouveau](https://nouveau.freedesktop.org/wiki/), the open source driver that was easiest for me to run tests on.
+ - Apply GraphicsFuzz to the Mesa open-source graphics driver suite, specifically the nVIDIA reverse-engineered driver [nouveau](https://nouveau.freedesktop.org/wiki/), the open-source driver that was easiest for me to run tests on.

 ### Enhance GraphicsFuzz's shader generator - GLSL built-in support